CiscoDevNet/roomdevices-macros-samples/Dial Favorite From Homescreen/README.md

 # Cisco CE Room Devices Macros - One Button to Dial
-This macro and corresponding In-Room Control sample demonstrates how to create an in-room control panel with a single one-button-to-dial speed dial on the Touch 10.
+This macro and corresponding UI Extension demonstrate how to create a panel with a single one-button-to-dial speed dial on the touch controller.

 ---
-Snapshot of Touch 10 Home Screen Panel with  Speed Dial Control:
+Snapshot of Touch Controller Home Screen Panel with  Speed Dial Control:
 ![Sample In-Room Control Screenshot](onebuttontodial.png)
 ---